Theme

 What appears notable

-Based on the project materials, readers may notice the attempt to make motion capture more accessible across research, education, and training contexts without tightly locking the workflow to one expensive hardware stack.
+The project materials are useful for checking the attempt to make motion capture more accessible across research, education, and training contexts without tightly locking the workflow to one expensive hardware stack.

 Before using